WojciechSzade/nameChanger/README.md

 -Changing file extensions in a specific path,
 -Config file with settings such as: file renaming/extension changer mode, brackets mode, counting mode,
 -Can handle "file already exist" error*
+-Changing extensions of files.

 List of planned features:
 -Renaming a list of files, with a name + number/letter.
-Sorting by date of creation, size, alfabetical.
+Sorting by date of creation, size, alphabetical.
--Changing extensions of files.
 -Renaming part of a file's name.
 -Working on files in a specified folder, selected files in specific location, files drag and dropped to the app (creating a new folder in a specified location)
 -Also supporting working on folder names.